-Rapid technological changes has brought airlines closer to the traveler through the web interface.
+Rapid technological changes have brought airlines closer to the traveller through the web interface.
 Now suddenly, the travel agents seem to be no longer as important as they were and there is an imminent need for the traditional business model to evolve leveraging technology.
+So, how then can these businesses evolve with the help of technology?
+Here are my top 4 technology trends that can grow your business:

 OTAs (Online Travel Agencies) have taken a direct online route to play the role of travel agents and in fact, have a predominant presence.
 With the mass usage of and activity on the internet, these OTAs came up with an online interface powered by the booking engine software that just about changed the way booking is done – the frantic running around for a ticket came down to just a few clicks!